wedusk101/sig/readme.txt

 Windows: use the visual studio solution(s) in the vs20NN folder
 Linux:   call make from the make/ folder (in development)
+Other:   a port to glfw is also under development

 ==== DIRECTORIES ====